 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-Sunday Night: E wind 10 to 15 kt becoming SSE after midnight.
-Showers likely, mainly before midnight.
+- Thursday E wind 10 to 15 kt.
+Showers likely, mainly before 7am.
 Seas 2 to 3 ft.

-Tuesday Night: E wind 15 to 20 kt.
+- Thursday Night E wind 15 to 20 kt.
 Scattered showers.
 Seas 3 to 4 ft.

 - Friday E wind 10 to 15 kt.
 Scattered showers.
 Seas 2 to 3 ft.

 - Friday Night E wind around 10 kt.
 Scattered showers.
 Seas around 2 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

 Forecast information for a larger area can be found within the zone